GlazeTech/pyglaze/README.md

 ```

 The last config settings are required for Pylance to find the package.

+## Documentation - local build
+To build and serve the documentation locally

+1. Checkout the repository (or a specific version)
+2. Install `mkdocs`
+3. Run `mkdocs serve` while standing in the project root.

 # Bug reporting or feature requests
 Please create an issue [here](https://github.com/GlazeTech/pyglaze/issues) and we will look at it ASAP!